Setup

 Make sure, you can reach CARL from your target system.

-For example, if CARL is hosted at carl.opendut.local
+For example, if CARL is hosted at carl.opendut.local, these two commands should work:

 ping carl.opendut.local